Our top picks of timely offers from our partnersMore details

 If you’re trying to raise your credit score, paying your credit card bills on time and lowering your balances are two positive actions you can take.
-But if you need to bump your score up faster, you may also want to consider Experian Boost.
+But if you need to bump your score up faster, you may also want to consider *Experian Boost™.

 Keep in mind that Experian Boost requires that users have at least one active credit account, such as a credit card or personal loan, to sign up.
-If you want to improve your credit from fair to good, this service can provide a helpful path.
+If you want to improve your credit from fair to good, this feature can provide a helpful path.

 Once you sign up and connect your bills, you’ll instantly receive your new credit score, which may reflect an increase.
-On average, users see a 13-point increase in their FICO® Score 8, which is based on Experian data.
+On average, users see a 10-plus-point increase in their FICO® Score 8, which is based on Experian data.

 Of course, results may vary based on your individual report, and it is possible that you may not see a change to your credit score at all.

-Since this service is provided by Experian, it only influences your Experian credit report and credit score.
+Since this feature is provided by Experian, it only influences your Experian credit report and credit score.
 Signing up for Experian Boost won’t make a difference in your credit scores with Equifax or TransUnion.
 When you apply for credit, lenders may review your credit from any one of the credit bureaus.
 An increase in your Experian credit score may not improve your qualification odds for a loan or credit card if the lender uses Equifax or TransUnion.

 Experian Boost may pull positive payment data as far back as 24 months.
-Any late payments on linked accounts won’t be reported through this service.
+Any late payments on linked accounts won’t be reported through this feature.
 (However, you should still pay outstanding bills quickly to avoid late fees.)

-Beyond the ability to boost your credit score, Experian Boost provides updates to your Experian credit report and FICO score every 30 days.
+Beyond the ability to boost your credit score, Experian Boost provides updates to your Experian credit report and FICO® Score every 30 days.
 You’ll also receive free credit monitoring alerts for changes to your Experian credit report, such as new account openings and balance updates.

-$9.99 to $29.99 per month
+Free for 30 days, then $9.99 to $19.99 per month

 Experian for Plus plan or Experian, Equifax and TransUnion for Premium plan